 The Shoalwater Indian Reservation, consisting of 334.5 acres, was established by an executive order signed by President Andrew Johnson on September 22, 1866.
 Pacific County's only reservation, it occupies 333 acres on the north shore of Willapa Bay, on the site of an ancient Chinook village.
 The non-treaty Indians of Shoalwater Bay made their living by fishing, crabbing, and oystering, selling their surplus to canneries much the same as non-Indians.
 Members of the present-day Shoalwater Bay Tribe are descended from Chinook, Chehalis, and other area tribes.
 The tribe has 237 enrolled members and a resident service population of 1,148.
 The tribal center at Tokeland serves both the tribe and the surrounding community.

-Today about 1,600 Chinook tribal members live at Bay Center on Willapa Bay and in South Bend -- both ancient village sites.
-The tribe has headquarters in Chinook, and is actively seeking federal recognition.
+More than 1,000 Chinook tribal members live at Bay Center on Willapa Bay and in South Bend -- both ancient village sites -- and elsewhere around the region.
+The tribe has headquarters in Chinook, and continues to seek federal recognition.

 Pacific County's location on the Pacific Ocean and on the northern shore of the estuary of the Columbia meant that for early explorers arriving by sea, its bays and forested hills often became their first glimpse of the future state of Washington.
 Bruno Heceta, aboard the Spanish frigate Santiago, mapped the entrance to the Columbia River in 1775.
 Thirteen years later, in 1788, the British trader John Meares (1756?-1809), aboard the Felice Adventurer, traded with Indians off what is now called Willapa Bay.
 He did not actually find the river he was looking for and in his disappointment renamed Cape San Roque as Cape Disappointment and Assumption Bay as Deception Bay.